internetobjects/iodatagrid/README.md

 * Simple to configure jQuery Datagrid Plugin
 * Uses condensed json data format to improve download time from server
 * Allows server side and local on fly data filters
-* Uses standard default Boostrap css but remains 100% configurable
+* Uses standard default Bootstrap css but remains 100% configurable
 * Is capable of using browser storage to cache json data

 ## Example code